jxtech-s/jxtech-s.github.io/_posts/2025-03-23-Chess-Tournament-I.markdown

 title: "Chess Tournament I"
 date: 2025-02-23
 categories: [Probability, Statistics, Problems]
-tags: [Probability, Uniform Distribution, Triangle, Integration]
+tags: [Probability, Combinatorics, Counting Principle]
 math: true
 ---
-###  Problem Statement
+##  Problem Statement

 A chess tournament has 128 players, each with a  distinct  rating.
 Assume that the player with the  higher rating always wins  against a lower rated opponent and that the winner proceeds to the subsequent round.
 What is the probability that the highest rated and second-highest rated players will  meet in the final ?